arashabzd/pre-commit-nbconvert/README.md

     -   id: clear-notebook-outputs
 ```

-Available format options are `html` and `markdown`.
+Available format options are `html` and `markdown` (default is `html`).
 Set `--output-dir` otherwise reports will generate in the same place as your notebooks.
 Optionally add output-dir to your `.gitignore`.

 Dont forget to run `pre-commit install`.